Which is the best microscope for soil analysis

 If you want a real microscope that provides sharp, crisp images, then stay away from the toy stores and the plastic instruments!
 There are many high-quality, student-grade microscopes on the market today.
 They have a metal body and all glass lenses.
 One of the most important considerations is to purchase your instrument from a reputable source.

-One of the best microscopes for viewing compost tea is the XSZ-107T microscope, which not only exceeds the minimum specs needed for sampling with ease and comfort, but also provides numerous advantages mentioned above.
+One of the best microscopes for viewing compost tea is the XSZ-107T microscope, which not only exceeds the minimum specs needed for sampling with ease and comfort as recommended by Dr Elain Ingram from The Soil Food Web.